Adding the ACFP managed rule group to your web ACL - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 1. For Use regular expression in paths, toggle this on if you want Amazon WAF to perform regular expression matching for your registration and account creation page path specifications.

 Amazon WAF supports the pattern syntax used by the PCRE library libpcre with some exceptions.
 The library is documented at PCRE - Perl Compatible Regular Expressions.
-For information about Amazon WAF support, see Regular expression pattern matching in Amazon WAF.
+For information about Amazon WAF support, see Supported regular expression syntax in Amazon WAF.

 2. For Registration page path, provide the path of the registration page endpoint for your application.
 This page must accept GET text/html requests.
 The rule group inspects only HTTP GET text/html requests to your specified registration page endpoint.